 The Tripartite Industrial Peace Council (TIPC) was formed in 1990 through EO 403 as the main consultative mechanism and advisory body of workers, employers and government on labor and employment.
-RA10395 (Strengthening Tripartism Act) further strengthened social dialogue and processes in the sector.
-TIPCs at the national and regional level monitor implementation and compliance international conventions, codes of conduct, and social accords.
+Tripartite social dialogue allows negotiation among workers, employers, and governments of terms of employment and concerns regarding labor policy.
+RA10395 (Strengthening Tripartism Act) further strengthened social dialogue and processes.
+TIPCs at the national and regional level monitor implementation and compliance with international conventions, codes of conduct, and social accords.
 They also review existing labor, economic, and social policies; evaluate local and international developments; and submit to the president or the Congress tripartite views, recommendations, and proposals on labor, economic, and social concerns, including tripartite positions on bills pending in Congress.
-Currently, TIPC only engages with unionized labor.
-Shrinking civic space has contributed to a decrease in union membership, particularly in the public sector.
-The government and employers have curtailed unions' ability to practice constitutionally guaranteed rights to organize, bargain, negotiate, and strike.
-Employers also outsource jobs and increase use of contract workers to inhibit unionization.
-This environment has hobbled unions' ability to effectively represent themselves in the national and regional TIPCs.
+More recently, TIPC has expanded engagement beyond unions to include all interested labor groups in social dialogue.
+DOLE states that it maintains constant partnership and communications with unregistered labor organizations through tripartism and social dialogue.

+Through this commitment, the government seeks to reinvigorate the practice of tripartite social dialogue in maintaining industrial relations as well as increase the representation of both formal and informal workers in those processes.
 This commitment is relevant to the OGP value of civic participation.
 Tripartism and social dialogue provides workers and employees an equal opportunity to participate in decision-making processes on employment policies.
-Expanded representation that includes informal workers will broaden the discussion, better align policies with realities of the Philippines' labor force, and enable informal workers to advocate for their rights.
+Expanded representation that includes greater presence of informal workers will broaden the discussion, better align policies with realities of the Philippines' labor force and enable informal workers to advocate for their rights.
 According to Annie Enriquez-Geron, this commitment could strengthen unionization in the public sector in particular.
+DOLE states that "tripartism and social dialogue are mechanisms through which the labor, employer, and government sectors can jointly discuss labor and employment issues and work together to come up with solutions."
+This commitment aligns with the government's Decent Work Agenda and obligations under the International Labor Organization's core labor standards.

 This commitment has moderate potential impact.
-This commitment promises to significantly broaden participation in the councils to include public-sector, informal, and migrant workers.
+This commitment promises to significantly broaden participation in the councils to include representatives from the public and informal sectors, as well as women, youth, and migrant workers.
 If fully implemented, this commitment will ensure that a more representative swath of workers will evaluate and provide recommendations on labor policies.
 This is important given the recent decline in unions' power as well as government restrictions on labor organizing.
 The ultimate open government impact of this commitment will be determined by whether reforms to TIPCs result in policies that better reflect realities of the labor sector and workers' rights.
 Additionally, it is important that including non-unionized workers in social dialogue does not come at the expense of further undermining unions.

 Workers' rights advocates, organizations, and unions currently face a challenging environment in the Philippines.
 DOLE's commitment to a reevaluation of labor policies and dispute resolution mechanisms, in partnership with workers, is an important step toward a stronger workers' rights legal framework.
-Broader inclusion of informal and marginalized workers is of the utmost importance but should not come at the expense of diluting unions' power.
-In addition to the reforms above, the government should provide a safe environment for organized labor by investigating and minimizing the arrests and assassination of labor leaders.
-Moreover, employers should be prevented from delegitimizing genuine unions by labeling their activities as "subversive."
+DOLE's aim to for broader inclusion of informal and marginalized workers in policy review, making, and monitoring is also significant given the high percentage of workers in the informal sector.
+In addition to the reforms above, the government should continue to work towards a safe environment for organized labor by ensuring fair treatment by the security and judicial branches of government.